joedinoto/datasciencecoursera/README.md

 ## Getting And Cleaning Data week 3 final project

 The run_analysis.R script is broken into six sections.
+See the fully annoted code here: https://github.com/joedinoto/datasciencecoursera/blob/master/run_analysis.R Read below for information about how the analysis was performed.

 # 0. Download and unzip the .zip into the working directory, set libraries, and explore the dimensions of the files.